06/11/19 / Revised 08/28/20

 “They’re tearing down Prien today,” she said softly.

-In an instant I saw the porches, the curious window behind the sofa that overlooked the center hall, the buzzing refrigerator, and the rafters atop the bedrooms.
-I remembered eating my weight in boiled crabs under the ceiling fans, the antique paper dolls I played with, paper dolls that my grandmother had played with too, nights of board games, coffee on the front porch as the sun rose, and the tattered chaise lounge where I took the best naps of my life.
+In an instant I saw the old, green furniture on the porches, the curious indoor window behind the sofa that overlooked the center hall, the dusty rafters atop the bedrooms, and I heard the buzzing vintage refrigerator.
+I remembered eating my weight in boiled crabs under the ceiling fans, the antique paper dolls I played with, paper dolls that my grandmother had played with too, nights of board games, coffee on the front porch as the sun rose, and the tattered, pink chaise lounge where I took the best naps of my life.
 I thought about Mom as a child.
 She, too, crabbed all day and waited for the fireflies at night.
 She, too, cartwheeled down the bluff and rested beneath the branches of the Magnolia.
 Like me, she didn’t want for anything more.
 My heart lurched.
 Mom was losing more than a house.
 Her childhood would lie in the rubble.
 It was the humblest of vacation homes, but it made our lives rich.
 And I thought how remarkable to have shared such a place as a family, a patch of earth that worked its miracle each summer and then receded until the next year, never changing, never relenting to the times, just remaining ever so.
 Prien was our Brigadoon.
 And it had vanished forever.

-I edit this blog, poolside in Orlando – another Disney trip.
+This blog was written poolside in Lake Buena Vista -- another Disney trip.
 It’s the annual vacation my kids push through homework, exams, and practices to get to.
 It’s not cheap and we hustle all year to make it happen.
 But it’s also an artificial version of the real thing: Disney Polynesia, Disney Africa, Disney Europe.
 In fact, someone once told me, “Ya know for what you’ve paid all these years, you could have taken your family to actual Tahiti, not fake Tahiti.”